mitre/im_sample_algorithm/docs/README.md

 - **Code Topics**

   - Adding this library to a larger CMake simulation framework?
-Review the [recommended CPM integration](context.md#recommended-cpm-integration)
+Review the [short CPM integration recommendation](context.md#short-recommendation-cpm-integration)
   - Who you gonna call? :ghosts: Read [code entry points](entry_points.md)
   - How does an algorithm receive IM Clearance details?
 Read [code entry points](entry_points.md)
   - How does an algorithm receive a new aircraft state?
 Read [code entry points](entry_points.md) and the [traffic data discussion](traffic_data.md)
   - Find your own (shorter) path: [IM Turn Implementation](imturn.md)
-  - What are the ADS-B Data expectations? -- Reveiw the [traffic data discussion](traffic_data.md)
+  - What are the ADS-B Data expectations? -- Review the [traffic data discussion](traffic_data.md)
   - Where is the [IFPI defined](ifpi.md)? -- [Coming Soon](coming_soon.md)
   - Uh...Which algorithm is running? -- Review [the algorithm stages](which_algorithm.md) discussion
   - Are we missing some code?
 Review the [missing code table](missing_code.md)